THE OLD TESTAMENT TEXTS

 TaNaK

-TaNaK is an acronym representing the three parts of the Hebrew Scriptures: Torah (Law), Nevi’im (Prophets), and Ketuvim (Writings).
+TaNaK is an acronym representing the three parts that compiled to make the original structure of the original Hebrew Scriptures: Torah (Law), Nevi’im (Prophets), and Ketuvim (Writings).
 Jesus acknowledged this distinction when referring to the Hebrew Scriptures as "the Law, Prophets, and Psalms" (Luke 24:44), "the Law and the Prophets" (Matthew 22:40), or simply as "the Law" (Matthew 5:18).
 The Hebrew canon contains 24 books, one for each of the scrolls on which these works were written in ancient times.
-This is due to the fact that several writings are combined in the Hebrew Scriptures (e.g., Kings, Samuel, Chronicles, etc.).Septuagint
+This is due to the fact that several writings are combined in the Hebrew Scriptures (e.g., Kings, Samuel, Chronicles, etc.).Masoretic Text

-The Septuagint (abbreviated as LXX) is the earliest Greek translation of the Hebrew Scriptures.
-It is believed to have been created for the Jewish community in Egypt during a time when Greek was the common language (3rd to 2nd century BC).
+The Septuagint (abbreviated as LXX) is a generic term used for the earliest Greek translations of the Hebrew Scriptures.
+These translations are believed to have been created for the Jewish communities during a time when Greek was the common language (4th to 2nd century BC).
 The name "Septuagint" (derived from the Latin "septuaginta" meaning "70") comes from a legend that suggests 72 translators (6 from each of the 12 tribes of Israel) independently worked on the translation, each producing an identical version.
 These Septuagint versions included additional books collectively referred to as the Apocrypha.
-It is important to note that Jesus and the early church communities primarily used the Septuagint versions in their quoting of Scripture.
-This means that the additional Apocryphal books, while not necessarily considered "Scripture", heavily influenced their communities mindsets and traditions.
+It is important to note that Jesus and the early church communities primarily used these various Septuagint versions in their quoting of Scripture.
+This means that the additional Apocryphal books, while not necessarily considered "Scripture", heavily influenced these first-century mindsets and traditions.
 A few examples of Apocryphal texts being referred to in the New Testament include: Jude 14-15, Matthew 27.43 (cf. Psalm 22.8); Hebrews 11.37; and Revelation 8.2.Pentateuch

 The Pentateuch comes from a combination of Greek words: "penta", meaning "five," and "teuchos", which can be translated as "scroll."
 It refers to the first five scrolls of the Septuagint: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 The name Pentateuch can be traced back to AD 200, when Tertullian referred to the first five books of the Bible by that name.Apocrypha